ravendb/docs/Articles/Raven.Documentation.Articles/articles/cqrs-and-event-sourcing-made-easy-with-ravendb.markdown

 {CODE article_cqrs_12@cqrses-demo\scenario_02\src\Payroll.RavenDB.Plugins\Employee.cs /}

-These helper functions, after properly deployed, could be used in the server side code like in transforms.
+These helper functions, after properly deployed, can be used on the server side code like in transforms.

 ## Last words...

 Phew!

-In this article we learned how easy and natural is using RavenDB to implement CQRS and Event Sourcing.
+In this article we learned how easy and natural it is using RavenDB to implement CQRS and Event Sourcing.

 Schema-free documents are perfect to store "ready-to-use" data for the Query Stack.
-Providing transactions RavenDB is solid enough to be used as Command Stack database as well.
+Providing transactions, RavenDB is solid enough to be used as a Command Stack database as well.

-RavenDB is really fast and flexible.
-So, it could be easily used as Event Store.
-Built-in indexing features as Map/Reduce are excellent to create projections and snapshots.
+RavenDB is really fast and flexible, so, it's easily used as an Event Store.
+The built-in indexing feature Map/Reduce is excellent for creating projections and snapshots.

 That's it.